khajavali-sk/HCLTechEnviRide/README.md

 Installation
-Clone the repository: git clone [repository URL]
-Open the project in Android Studio
+Clone the repository: git clone https://github.com/khajavali-sk/HCLTechEnviRide.git Open the project in Android Studio
 Build and run the project on an Android device or emulator